-8.35 The Chief Executive or Director of Law and Assurance, in consultation with the Chairman of the West Sussex Health and Adult Social Care Select Committee, may agree to the formation of a joint health overview and scrutiny committee with delegated powers and appoint members and agree terms of reference if there is insufficient time for the decision to be taken by the West Sussex Health and Adult Social Care Select Committee subject to the details being submitted for approval to the next meeting of the Committee.
+7.38 The Chief Executive or Director of Law and Assurance, in consultation with the Chairman of the West Sussex Health and Adult Social Care Scrutiny Committee, may agree to the formation of a joint health overview and scrutiny committee with delegated powers and appoint members and agree terms of reference if there is insufficient time for the decision to be taken by the West Sussex Health and Adult Social Care Scrutiny Committee subject to the details being submitted for approval to the next meeting of the Committee.

-Select Committee Access to Documents
+Scrutiny Committee Access to Documents

-- 8.36 A Select Committee (including any sub-committees) will be entitled to copies of any document which is in the possession or control of the Executive which contains material relating to: - (a) any business which has been transacted at a private or public meeting of a decision-making body of the County Council; - (b) any decision which has been taken by a Cabinet Member; and - (c) any key decision which has been made by an officer. - 8.37 Subject to Standing Order 8.38, the document must be provided as soon as reasonably practicable and in any case no later than 10 clear days after the Executive receives the request. - 8.38 A Select Committee will not be entitled to: - (a) any document that is in draft form; - (b) any information presented for the purpose of briefing members; for the avoidance of doubt this includes material presented to Cabinet Board meetings; or - (c) any part of a document that contains exempt or confidential information, unless that information is relevant to an action or decision they are reviewing or scrutinising or intend to scrutinise.
+- 7.39 A scrutiny committee (including any sub-committees) will be entitled to copies of any document which is in the possession or control of the Executive which contains material relating to: - (a) any business which has been transacted at a private or public meeting of a decision-making body of the County Council; - (b) any decision which has been taken by a cabinet member; and - (c) any key decision which has been made by an officer. - 7.40 Subject to Standing Order 7.44, the document must be provided as soon as reasonably practicable and in any case no later than 10 clear days after the Executive receives the request. - 7.41 A scrutiny committee will not be entitled to: - (a) any document that is in draft form; - (b) any information presented for the purpose of briefing members; for the avoidance of doubt this includes material presented to Cabinet Briefing meetings; or - (c) any part of a document that contains exempt or confidential information, unless that information is relevant to an action or decision they are reviewing or scrutinising or intend to scrutinise.

-9. Appointment of Officers and Disciplinary Action
+8. Appointment of Officers and Disciplinary Action